 #1 Take a step back – avoid to react instantly

 Aggression is a human instinct and – as it is with all instinctual behaviors – makes us cease thinking, which allows the fixed action pattern to take over and control the situation, leading us to do things we regret later.
-And in some cases this behavior is exactly what is necessary to save your life; reacting compassionate towards a physical assault can be dangerous to say the very least.
+And in some cases this behavior is exactly what is necessary to save your life; reacting compassionately towards a physical assault can be dangerous to say the very least.
 But in most everyday situations the aggressive instinctual behavior is simply incongruous as it does not fulfill its original purpose: saving your life.
 You’re not in danger if someone throws an insult at you just as much as you’re not at risk while being stuck in a traffic jam.
 Yet, we can see people freak out and get aggressive for the most trivial reasons one could possibly imagine, such as the ones already mentioned.

 What’s the best way to avoid such an instant (aggressive) reaction and react with wisdom and understanding instead?
 How to turn the built-up aggression into compassion?
 First of all, one of the most crucial aspects to avoid an aggressive instinctual behavior is to take a step aside from what is happening, both mentally and physically, depending on the situation.
-This point cannot be stressed enough as we have become so accustomed to react instantly to everything that appears as a threat to us, even if it’s trivial.
+This point cannot be stressed enough as we have become so accustomed to reacting instantly to everything that appears as a threat to us, even if it’s trivial.
 We forget to think before we act.
 Stepping mentally aside, just for a minute or so, will either make you realize how insignificant the situation just was, how stupid it would look to react aggressive or even better: it will help you to see the situation in a more objective and rational way.
 You might even understand where the other person is coming from and why that person did what he/she did.
 It gives you a clear impression why you’re feeling aggressive or angry and gives you the chance to act as a human being and not as an instinct-driven animal.

 # 2 Don’t mirror other people’s emotions